gmarty/wordlist-generator/README.md

 * Pluggable corpus other than Wikipedia
 * Support non latin script based languages
-* Detect language and use the best tokeniser possible
 * Use [natural](https://github.com/NaturalNode/natural) for all NLP needs
 * Unit tests

 ## Note

 This project was only tested on Welsh (cy) and Latin (la) on a Linux machine.

-It probably only works for languages using latin script.